jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 //
 ==== Solving the wave function $Psi$
-Because the full equation @eq-hamiltonian-full can be so incredibly complex to compute for, researchers are always searching for ways to downsize an equation analytically in order to make the computational cost of solving it cheaper.
+Because the full expression in @eq-hamiltonian-full can be so incredibly complex to compute for, researchers are always searching for ways to simplify an equation in order to make the computational cost of solving it cheaper.
 Some of these simplifications instantiated the _variational theorem_ that states we could then never achieve the true energy $E$ of the wave function this way, but merely an approximated value $E'$ that will always be slightly higher in energy.
 Nevertheless, the introduction of the _Born-Oppenheimer approximation_ is one paradigm that has faciliated research on atomic systems.

 //
 //
 ===== Born-Oppenheimer approximation
 This simplification of the Schrödinger equation stems from the fact that the nucleus moves at a much slower pace than electrons do.
 This is because the mass of protons is roughly two thousand times larger.
 We can consider that in the timeframe in which the electrons travel a particular distance, the protons would remain stationary.
-Applying this principle of _frozen nuclei_ - frozen in space, mind you - we can analytically derive the _electronic Schrödinger equation_.
+Applying this principle of _frozen nuclei_ - frozen in space, mind you - we can derive the _electronic Schrödinger equation_.
 $
 accent("HamilSym", "^")_e =
 underbrace(